Richmond, Maine: A Small Town with a Big Heart

-Downtown Richmond has a lot of small shops that take you back to an earlier time.
-Whether shopping antiques or looking for a special gift, you can probably find something of interest right in town.
+Downtown Richmond has some small shops that take you back to an earlier time.
+Whether shopping for hardware or looking for a special gift, you can probably find something of interest right in town.

 Maintaining an environment for business growth is a priority for Richmond.
 Our participatory style of local government is responsive to the needs of local business.
 Visit our economic development pages and our business attraction page to learn more.

 bids will be accepted by the Town of Richmond, Maine on the following tax